 No one goes into trucking because they have a passion for working for free or for chasing payments.
-But as another month begins and you realize a broker you hauled a load for and invoiced over 30 days ago still has not paid you, and the invoice is now past due, so what should trucking companies do when they have past due invoices?
+But as another month begins and you realize a broker you hauled a load for and invoiced over 30 days ago still has not paid you.
+The invoice is now past due, so what should trucking companies do when they have past due invoices?

 We thought long and hard about this and came up with six options trucking companies have when they have past due invoices.
-You may be lucky enough to get paid after doing only one of these, but it might take a combination of these suggestions for some past due invoices.
+You may be lucky enough to get paid after doing only one of the ideas listed below.
+However, it might take a combination of these suggestions for some past due invoices.

 What you can do once invoices from your brokers and shippers are past due:

 We recommend starting with a polite reminder that the invoice is past due.
 It could be beneficial to include payment options and remind them of late fees – if you have them.
 Some invoicing programs such as Wave will let you automatically set up the reminders and include an option to pay by credit card.